-&lt;sup>5 Adopting the growth account approach and using various data of time period and estimating approaches, the existing studies show that the TFP growth rate ranges from 1.3% to 4.5%.
+5 Adopting the growth account approach and using various data of time period and estimating approaches, the existing studies show that the TFP growth rate ranges from 1.3% to 4.5%.
 See Islam, Dai, and Sakamoto (2006) for a comprehensive review.
-Yang, C. H (2009) Technological sources and regional productivity growth in China.
-China Economic Journal, Vol 2, 1, 73- economy after U.S. but the situation has been changed now.
-According to the data published in 16th August, 2010 Chinese economy became the second largest economy in the world (Tache, I. and Oros, A., 20129).
-If china moves in the same rate as it is growing then it is not far that China might overtake U.S. economy within 2020 (Maddison, A.10).
+6 Yang, C. H (2009) Technological sources and regional productivity growth in China.
+China Economic Journal, Vol 2, 1, 73- 92 have responsibilities too to get the sustainable economic growth (Fung, E and Peng, Y, 2012).